Outlet Stopped Working Suddenly

 Quick summary

 When an outlet stops working suddenly, the cause is often something simple at first glance, but not always at the outlet itself.
-A breaker or GFCI may have tripped, or a loose connection upstream may have opened the circuit without much warning.
+In some cases a nearby GFCI has no power, or a loose connection upstream may have opened the circuit without much warning.
+If you want a clean sequence, troubleshoot a dead outlet step by step.

 Common causes